Joao-M-Almeida/DataScienceTools/README.md

 #### Possible improvements:
 - **For SuperClassfTemplate:**
   - Analyze results of Decision trees like [this](http://scikit-learn.org/stable/modules/tree.html#classification);
-  - Fine tuning of parameters using GridSearch;
+  - Fine tuning of parameters using Random GridSearch for larger problems;
-  - Add feature selection methods;
+  - Add more feature extraction and selection methods;
-  - Add ensembling methods;
+  - Add more ensembling methods;

 Contribuitions are welcomed!